Obarun/66/doc/frontend.md

     The selected line will be preceded by a ISO 8601 timestamp for combined date and time representing local time according to the systems timezone, with a space (not a `T`) between the date and the time and two spaces after the time, before being processed by the next action directive.

+    * none

+    The logged line will not be preceded by any timestamp.

     The following are two possible examples for the [[logger]](frontend.html#Section: [logger]) section definition.

     ````